From the very start, as a gay male author, I accepted that I would invite challenges by writing science fiction for gay men.

 For one brief moment, I even considered that I should write science fiction for straight readers.
 My thinking was that readers who are gay–particularly gay males–are fewer in number compared to the population of straight readers of both genders.

-So, if I were to proceed with writing for my intended audience of gay men, but I knew that I likely would generate very little revenue by targeting that particular segment of the population.
+So, if I were to proceed with writing for my intended audience of gay men, I knew that I likely would generate very little revenue by targeting that particular segment of the population.
 I went ahead and wrote science fiction for readers who happen to be gay and male because that’s what I am.

 I do not expect to generate significant revenue from my gay science fiction eBook series because I am a grownup and I accept that the total available audience for my eBooks is small, especially when compared to mass audiences for works like cookbooks or romance novels.